-Oral Arguments before the Supreme Court: On Friday, April 5, 2024, and Tuesday, April 9, 2024, The Supreme Court of Maryland will hear in-person oral arguments from the Supreme Court courtroom Oral arguments will commence at 10:00 a.m.
+Oral Arguments before the Supreme Court: On Monday, December 9, 2024, and Tuesday, December 10, 2024, the Supreme Court of Maryland will hold in-person oral arguments from the Supreme Court courtroom.
+Oral arguments will commence at 10:00 a.m.
 The oral arguments will be livestreamed on the Court's webcast page.

 For more information, please refer to the March 29, 2022, Third Amended Administrative Order on Administration of the Attorney Oath.